-Step 4: Once It’s Built, Leave It As It Is!
+Step 4: Once You’ve Finished Building A Home Studio, Leave It As It Is!

-You may have adapted your home into the perfect studio, but remember that point earlier about repeatability?
+You may have nailed how to turn a room into a recording studio and adapted your home into the perfect DIY voice over studio, but remember that point earlier about repeatability?

 This is a thing which trips up new voice artists all the time.
-They build a great studio setup, have a great recording session, but when they come back to it, they can’t get the second recording to sound like the first.
+They build a great homemade recording studio, have a great recording session, but when they come back to it, they can’t get the second recording to sound like the first.

 Little things can change a lot about your recording, so you really have to make sure that your recording environment is kept the same and your recording quality and sound are both repeatable.

-A story I always tell is how one of our members cleverly adapted their closet into a home studio.
+A story I always tell is how one of our members cleverly adapted their closet into a voiceover home studio.
 It was a great idea!
 It was compact, quiet and full of clothes which deadened a lot of the reflections right away.
-But a closet is used daily and by the time a few coats and clothes and bits of makeup had been moved around, it was too late.
+But a closet is used daily and by the time a few coats and clothes had been moved around, it was too late.
 The sound of the room was different.

-If you are going to adapt an area of your house for a home studio, remember to leave it alone and keep it as consistent as possible or else you’ll lose all your hard work.
+If you are going to produce a DIY voice over studio in an area of your house, remember to leave it alone and keep it as consistent as possible or else you’ll lose all your hard work.

 Be Inspired And Don’t Forget To Get Creative!